Honouring and Supporting Nobel Peace Prize Nomination for Cuba’s Henry Reeve International Medical Brigade

 Windsor, Ontario N9A 7A5

 or by e-mail to: firstname.lastname@example.org

-There will be an exhibition in one ten park’s WINDOWS on WINDSOR in February.
+There will be an exhibition in one ten park’s WINDOWS on WINDSOR.
 Printed documentation will be sent out after the exhibition to all participants.